batyuvitez/manduca/README.md

 ### 1.0
  Released April 24, 2015.
- Only for testing and private usage
+ Only for testing and private use

 ### 2.0
- Released November 26, 2015.
+ Released for public on November 26, 2015.
  Comply with WordPress Theme Development and Accessibility Standards.